Is Canopy Safe?

 What are the biggest red flags for Canopy?

-Hindenrank's retail-focused risk audit flagged: Canopy runs entirely on Movement — a new blockchain that has not been tested through major market stress events or adversarial conditions The protocol is very early-stage with only $1.2M in funding and limited operational history, meaning smart contracts may not have been thoroughly audited Your funds are deployed across multiple Movement DeFi protocols — if any of those are hacked, your deposits are at risk
+Hindenrank's retail-focused risk audit flagged: Canopy was acquired by Move Industries (formerly Movement Labs) in May 2026 — a company that fired its co-founder for market manipulation and had its token delisted from Coinbase in May 2025.
+Your funds are now governed by this entity.
+Canopy runs entirely on the Movement blockchain — a new chain that has not been tested through major market stress events or adversarial conditions Your funds are deployed across multiple Movement DeFi protocols — if any of those are hacked, your deposits are at risk

 Should beginners deposit into Canopy?